Chronology: Worst Ebola outbreak on record tests global response

 Global health authorities are struggling to contain the world's worst Ebola epidemic since the disease was identified in 1976.
-The virus has killed more than 4,500 people.
+The virus has killed nearly 4,500 people.

 Here is a timeline of the outbreak:

-March 30: Liberia reports two Ebola cases; suspected cases reported in Sierra Leone.
+March 30: Liberia reports two Ebola cases; suspected cases are reported in Sierra Leone.

 April 1: Medical charity Medecins Sans Frontieres (MSF) warns the epidemic's spread is "unprecedented."
 A World Health Organization (WHO) spokesman calls it "relatively small still."